ArcticTechnology/PythonStarterPackage/README.md

 See "PythonStarterPackage Setup Guide.md" in ```doc/``` for a detailed walkthrough of what each of the package resources do.
 Once you have an understanding of this package, you can clone this package to your local directory and proceed to testing and deployment.

 ### Testing
 In the directory containing the ```setup.py``` file, you can test the package by installing it in ```pip3``` editable mode.
-This will allow you make changes to it and test it without having to push the changes everytime.
+This will allow you make changes to it and test it without having to push the changes each time.
 1. Use ```pip3``` to install the package in editable mode:
 ```
 pip3 install -e .